zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.hint(value, \*\*kwargs)

-Allows you to hint properties of a value.
+Hint properties of a value.
 Imagine you have this circuit:

 ```python
 from concrete import fhe